HidehikoMURAO/Python-vs-Julia/README.md

 # Python-vs-Julia
-Comparison of Python Language and Julia Language Notation
+Comparison of Python Language and Julia Language Notation in Japanese